A dynamical model for IRAS 00500+6713: the remnant of a type Iax supernova SN 1181 hosting a double degenerate merger product WD J005311: Dynamical Model

 \subsubsection{The plasma properties in the X-ray nebulae}

-In addition to measuring angular sizes and emission measures, our X-ray data analysis has determined relevant quantities of the X-ray-emitting plasma, such as ionization timescale and electron temperature (see Table \ref{tab:specb}).
-The ionization timescale is estimated as $\tau \approx n_\mathrm{e} \times \Delta t$, where $n_\mathrm{e}$ is the electron number density and $\Delta t$ is the dynamical time of the plasma, and it provides an indicator of the degree of ionization.
+In addition to measuring {angular radius} and emission measures, our X-ray {spectral} analysis has determined relevant quantities of the X-ray-emitting plasma, such as ionization timescale and electron temperature (see Table \ref{tab:specb}).
+The ionization timescale is estimated as $\tau \approx n_\mathrm{e} \times \Delta t$, where $n_\mathrm{e}$ is the {post-shock} electron number density and $\Delta t$ is the dynamical time of the plasma, and it provides an indicator of the degree of ionization.